 When glucose (sugar) builds up in the blood instead of going into cells, it can cause:

-- Damage to your eyes, kidneys, nerves or heart.
+- Damage to the eyes, kidneys, nerves, brain and heart.

-- Fast food.
-Consuming fast food 2 or more times a week results, on average, in an extra weight gain of 10 pounds and doubles the risk of prediabetes over a 15-year period.
+Fast food.
+Consuming fast food two or more times a week results on average an extra weight gain of 10 pounds and doubles the risk of prediabetes.

 - Elevated lypogenic (fat storing) enzymes and decreased lypolytic (fat burning) enzymes